Cat café: Greece

 The first cat café in Greece, Cat Cafe Athens, opened in Athens in October 2023.
 The café works in partnership with the Ilioupolis Animal Welfare Union and all cats are up for adoption.

 Italy

 The first Italian cat café was opened in Turin in March 2014; at first it hosted six cats.
 Its name was MiaGola Café, which in Italian can be interpreted as a language game: literally mia gola can be translated my gluttony, while miagola (stressed on the first syllable: miàgola) means (he or she) meows.
 The café was shut down in February 2021 in response to the financial crisis that followed the COVID-19 pandemic.
 The cats were given up for adoption.

 The Neko Cat Cafe was opened in Turin on 5 April 2014.
-The resident cats were all adopted from animal welfare organizations.
+The resident cats were all adopted from animal welfare organisations.
 The café has since shut down.

 Lithuania

-The cat café in Lithuania "Cat Cafe Kačių kavinė" opened in Vilnius in October 2014.
-Cat Cafe is located in center at Gedimino pr.
-5. It is one of the biggest cafes with cats in the world; 15 cats lived there in 2014.
+The cat café in Lithuania kačių kavinė opened in Vilnius in October 2014.
+It is one of the biggest cafes with cats in the world; 15 cats lived there in 2014.